 - In a small bowl, mix the sugar and cinnamon coating together.

-- Roll 1-2 tablespoon-sized balls of dough into a ball, roll each cookie ball in the cinnamon sugar, and place on a baking sheet.
+- Roll 1-2 tablespoon-sized balls of dough into a ball, roll each cookie ball in the cinnamon sugar, and place on a parchment-lined baking sheet.
 Repeat until you've used all the cookie dough.
 Transfer the baking sheet to the freezer while you preheat the oven (or, if you don't have room in your freezer, chill for 30 minutes to an hour before preheating the oven).

 - Preheat the oven to 350°F.

 - Bake the cookies 2-inches apart on a baking sheet for 11-13 minutes, until set, but still very soft.
 (See note below).
+Let cool for 3 minutes on the baking pan before transferring to a wire rack to cool completely.

 Baking time: For me, 12 minutes is perfect.
 I've had my oven calibrated, but every oven is slightly different, so if you've got the time, I recommend baking one test cookie and letting it cool for a few minutes.
 The cookies will look and feel under baked when they first come out of the oven and will firm up as they cool.
 If you cook them too long, they won't be as soft and chewy and will quickly become cake-like then crispy.
 After over-baking them a few times while testing, I put in my notes "TRUST 12 MINUTES!"